Crimpshrine: Establishment (1982–1986)

-Active years (1987-1989)
+Active years (1987–1989)

 After Rypins joined, they played shows sporadically during its early years, with vocalist Ott living on the streets of Berkeley for a time.
 In February 1987, the group recorded their first demo tape at 924 Gilman Street, which received enough circulation that Maximumrocknroll asked the band to record songs for the magazine's upcoming compilation Turn It Around!, to which the band agreed and recorded "Another Day" and "Rearranged" in August.
-Shortly after, they went to Dangerous Rhythm in Oakland, California to record songs for their debut EP with producer/engineer Kevin Army.
+Shortly after, they went to Dangerous Rhythm Studios in Oakland, California, to record songs for their debut EP with producer/engineer Kevin Army.
 David Hayes, co-founder of Lookout Records, was impressed with the band and offered to release the tracks recorded at Dangerous Rhythm.
-The group agreed and their debut EP Sleep, What's That? was released in January 1988.
-Idon Bryant, a friend of the band's, joined on second guitar soon after and they went to Dancing Dog Studios in Emeryville, California to record their debut album in April.
+The group agreed and their debut EP, Sleep, What's That?, was released in January 1988.
+Idon Bryant, a friend of the band's, joined on second guitar soon after and they went to Dancing Dog Studios in Emeryville, California, to record their debut album in April.
 Although the recordings were turned down by Lookout, the band added tracks from previous sessions and released Lame Gig Contest in Germany on the label Musical Tragedies.

 Crimpshrine then embarked on their only United States tour in September 1988.
-The tour was a contentious one, with Idon Bryant and Pete Rypins abruptly leaving the band in Gainesville, Florida and heading home.
+The tour was a contentious one, with Idon Bryant and Pete Rypins abruptly leaving the band in Gainesville, Florida, and heading home.
 Stuck in Florida without a bassist, friends Ben Weasel and John Jughead of Screeching Weasel drove out from Chicago to help them out and the former played bass with the band for two shows.
 A bit later when Screeching Weasel was without a drummer, Cometbus played drums with them for two shows around Chicago.
 Paul Curran was then courted to join Crimpshrine on bass, so he and his brother Jack drove out in a Ford Pinto and finished the tour with the band.
 After the tour in January 1989, they went to Dancing Dog Studios again and recorded what would end up being their final release, the Quit Talkin' Claude...
 EP.